fmaste/Haskell/doc/TypeCheckingAndInference.md

 Even if you type annotate ```addFunction``` inside the lambda expression to be of a the desired polymorphic type like ```Addition a => a -> a -> a``` it will still fail.
-It's just a limitation of identifiers not bound using a let or where clause (or at the top level of a module).
+It's just a limitation of identifiers bound using a let or where clause (or at the top level of a module).

 ### The Monomorphism Restriction

 The monomorphism restriction is a generalization to not only lambda expression binds of the Let-Bound Polymorphism explained above.
+Haskell places certain extra restrictions on the generalization step.

 > The monomorphism restriction says that any identifier bound by a pattern
 > binding (which includes bindings to a single identifier), and having no